This post may contain affiliate links. Please read our disclosure policy.

 - Stir in the oats and continue mixing with the liquid for 2-3 minutes to warm up the oats.

-- In the morning, remove the lid, heat for a couple minutes while stirring the mixture, and serve with your favorite topping combinations.
+- In the morning, heat for a couple minutes while stirring the mixture, and serve with your favorite topping combinations.

 Nutrition information provided is an estimate.
 It will vary based on cooking method and specific ingredients used.